‘Days Of Our Lives’ Spoilers: Nicole Shocks Deimos With Revealing Confession

-Days of Our Lives spoilers are here and it seems as though fans of Deimos and Nicole may want to hide their eyes, because this latest confession may be the final nail in the coffin for this couple.
+Days of Our Lives spoilers are here, and it seems as though fans of Deimos and Nicole might want to hide their eyes because this latest confession could be the final nail in the coffin for this couple.

 Like many Days of Our Lives couples, these two had a huge history within their arcs, but now it’s said that it’s finally coming to an end.
-In the past, the Inquisitr more than hinted that Nicole wanted to distance herself from Deimos for good, but there was still a question if whether she would let him help her in securing a safe spot for herself and her baby Holly.
+In the past, the Inquisitr hinted that Nicole wanted to distance herself from Deimos for good, but there was still a question of whether she would let him help her secure a safe spot for herself and her baby Holly.

 As the Inquisitr reported, Nicole had kidnapped her biological child from Chloe, and since the custody war started between the two women, she has been chilly towards Deimos, even though he hasn’t given up on rekindling their romance.